Close

 • Directionality: To change the amount of sound that is picked up in front of you (with the “front” setting) or all around (with the “everywhere” setting)

 You can also choose a suggested setting (numbers 1–4 above) and use the fine-tuning adjustments to make small changes.
 For example, you might select the noisy indoor setting at a restaurant, which causes the directional microphones to pick up more sound in front of you, so you can hear conversations better.
-If you want to hear conversations all around you, go to the directionality setting in the app and change it from “front” to “everywhere,” so the microphones pick up sound behind and to the side, as well as in front of you.
+If you want to hear conversations all around you, go to the directionality setting in the app and change it from “front” to “everywhere” so the microphones can pick up sound behind and to the side, as well as in front of you.

-Lexie Hearing App for B1 and B2
+Lexie Hearing App for B1 and B2 Plus

 Lexie Hearing App for B1 and B2 screenshot

-Lexie B2 Powered by Bose
+Lexie B2 Plus Powered by Bose

 • Cost per pair: $999